Swan River (Western Australia): Environmental issues

-During the summer months there are problems with algal blooms killing fish and caused by nutrient run-off from farming activities as well as the use of fertilisers in the catchment areas.
+During the summer months there are problems with algal blooms killing fish, caused by nutrient run-off from farming activities as well as the use of fertilisers in the catchment areas.
 The occasional accidental spillage of sewage and chemicals has also caused sections of the river to be closed to human access.
 The river has survived all this and is in relatively good condition considering on-going threats to its ecology.

-In 2010 the Western Australian government imposed restrictions on phosphorus levels in fertilisers due to concerns about the health of the Swan and Canning river system.
+In 2010 the Government of Western Australian imposed restrictions on phosphorus levels in fertilisers due to concerns about the health of the Swan and Canning river systems.

 Flood events

 Data collection of flood events in the estuary has been performed since European arrival in 1829.
 In July 1830, barely a year after the establishment of the colony, the river rose 6 m above its normal level.
 New settlers were still arriving in steady numbers and few permanent buildings had been constructed, with most living in tents and other temporary accommodation.
 These included caves along the river's edge and many found their belongings washed away and livestock drowned.
 Other abnormal flooding events occurred in the winters of 1847 and 1860, while the most recent flooding occurred in 2017.
-Later events have since been assessed for probability of recurrence:
+Later events have since been assessed for their return period.